Back

 5. How to store Diperam HCT

-6. Contents of the package and additional information
+6. Contents of the pack and other information

 1. What Diperam HCT is and what it is used for

 Diperam HCT tablets contain three substances called amlodipine, valsartan and hydrochlorothiazide.
-All three substances help control high blood pressure.
+All three substances help to control high blood pressure.

 As a result of the action of the three mechanisms, blood vessels relax and blood pressure decreases.